 It would be almost too good to be true that the world's most popular mood-altering substance would also help with weight loss.
-However, while the reported benefits of caffeine are many and varied, unfortunately significant weight loss does not appear to be among them.

 Registered dietitian Katherine Zeratsky writes for Mayo: